bhisaac/5eFP/5eFP-SRD.md

 # Introduction
 ## How to Play
+### Character Creation
+#### Ability Scores
+Whenever you create a new character, assign ability scores using the standard array: (+2, +2, +1, +1, +0, -1)

+Choose and place each score as desired.
+Two ability scores represent advanced ability and talent (+2), another two represent aptitude (+1), another ability score represents average ability (+0), and the last ability score is challenged by adversity and unfavorable circumstances (-1).

 ### Round Down
-Certain features and affects in the game allow you to divide a number by half or more.
+Certain features and effects in the game allow you to divide a number by half or more.
 Whenever you divide a number, round down if you end up with a fraction, even if the fraction is one-half or greater (minimum 1).

 ---